redwoodjs/redwoodjs-com-archive/docs/directives.md

 }
 ```

-Because there are many ways to write directives that can get rather complicated and often require a deep understanding of the GraphQL lifecycle and structure, Redwood provides an easy and ergonomic way to generate and write your own directives.
+There are many ways to write directives using GraphQL tools and libraries, and believe us, it can get rcomplicated fast.

+But, don't fret: Redwood provides an easy and ergonomic way to generate and write your own directives so you can focus on the implementation logic and not the GraphQL plumbing.

 ## What is a Redwood Directive?

-Redwood directives are purposeful and come in two flavors: **Validators** and **Transformers**.
+Redwood directives are purposeful; they come in two flavors: **Validators** and **Transformers**.

 Whatever flavor of directive you want, all Redwood directives must have the following properties: